chrystiamjr/tecnofit_eval/README.md

 ##### Requests

-- Due to the requirement of this challenge, there was a need to create a route, but others will be implemented later.
+- Due to the requirement of this challenge, there was a need to create only one route, but others will be implemented later.
 - Available routes:

 | Method | Route                        | Parameters             | Action                                                                  |